by-jp/www.byjp.me/content/notes/twitter/16157306224/index.md

 - imported
 - from-twitter
 ---
-Only got today left to use it too\!
+Only got today left to use it too!